A new home for design

 Our approach focused on consolidating information into fewer entry points, providing more context and curation throughout and designing a browse and search experience that makes it easy to find and discover relevant work from within the firm’s expansive portfolio.
 Befitting the values of the firm, the work comes first and the visual design and information architecture aim to elevate the firm’s output.
 Functionally-focused, elegant animations provide hints on where to go next—making both navigating the site and browsing the work effortless and enjoyable.

 With an archive of nearly 1000 projects across a range of disciplines, it was crucial that the CMS allows partners to easily customize each case study.
-A modular system with fixed and flowing underlying grids, individual projects can be optimized for the visuals that are best suited to it.
+Using Twill, our CMS for Laravel, we created a modular system with fixed and flowing underlying grids so that individual projects can be optimized for the visuals that are best suited to it.

 We wanted an archive that provided many entryways and which was fun to browse.
 The work section of the website is organized primarily by type of client and type of project with an alternate listing of everything.
 Sliding between views, each has a slightly different grid and function, reinforcing the different lenses through which work can be explored.